Tiny Hands Adventure

 Review code provided

-If you’re not one for reading allow me to save you some time.
-This game is the worst game I have played in recent memory.
-Intrigued then read on.
+If you’re not one for reading allow me to save you some time, Tiny Hands Adventure on the Nintendo Switch is the worst game I have played in recent memory.
+Intrigued by that statement?
+Then read on.

 Imagine Crash Bandicoot, the first one.
-It had its problems right, but it was a decent first try, and they got better.
+It had its problems but it was a decent first try, and as the series progressed the games got better.
 Now imagine Crash Bandicoot half-finished, with the worst, and I mean the most supremely worst collision detection you have ever witnessed.
-Throw in some seventies game show music, bland repetitive level design and a big blue turd of a main character.
+Set the game out over twenty bland levels, with a couple of boss fights and puzzles stitched together with an uninspiring storyline.
+Then to top it off, throw in some seventies game show music and a big blue turd of a main character.
 Now you have Tiny Hands Adventure.

-I don’t wish to piss on someone’s parade after all someone has spent a lot of their own time creating this unpleasant attempt of a game, but bash me this is bad.
+I don’t wish to put a downer on someone’s parade after all someone has spent a lot of their own time creating this unpleasant attempt of a game, but bash me it is bad.
 The eShop is fast becoming the Steam of the console world, there is naff all in the way of quality control whatsoever.
-Nintendo used to have a seal of quality, now it appears as though they have adopted a Google Play/iOS App store mentality in shovelling as much as possible in front of the consumers and see what sticks.
+Nintendo used to have a seal of quality, now it appears as though they have adopted a Google Play/App store mentality in shovelling as much as possible in front of the consumers and see what sticks.
 Shame on you Nintendo and shame on the developers of this half-finished attempt at a game.

 Honestly writing anything else about this game is a waste of your time and mine.
-It’s a platform game and it’s not very good.
+It’s a platform game and it’s not very good, there are much better options available on the eShop if you can find them.

 TBG Score: 0/10